• Our Stories

 July 29, 2019

-By Center for Community Change
+By Community Change

 The Trump administration is proposing a new cut to the Supplemental Nutrition Assistance Program, known as SNAP, that would leave more than 3 million people without enough food to eat.
 These…